deejaygraham/married-to-the-mob-talk/outline.md

   Woody father of mob.
   Treat people with kindness consideration and respect

+  fundamental attribution error
+    - I broke the build because of reasons, you broke the build because you're a terrible person.

     Llewellyn (inception of mob) - useful way to do it even if not using mob

   Consideration
     - Listen and put your self in their place.